 Mitsubishi Electric also announced a warranty extension at the conference for its top partners and will now offer 10-year warranties on all air conditioning equipment installed by its Diamond Quality Partners (DQPs).

 “With R32 comes an increased need for quality in both application and installation,” adds Grayston.
-“Our DQPs are proven to meet the highest standards of installation, including subjecting themselves to an annual independent audit of their work, so we wanted to support their commitment with this extended warranty”.
+“Our DQPs are proven to meet the highest standards of installation, including subjecting themselves to regular independent audits of their work, so we wanted to support their commitment with this extended warranty”.

 R32 is now the norm for split-type air conditioning systems offering a lower GWP (675) than R410A (2088).
 Whilst Hybrid VRF has provided a viable R32 solution for larger systems, no standard VRF range using R32 has been available – until now.